-Zines / prints Consignment
+Zines / prints

 Public Defender is currently accepting submissions for zines and art prints for consignment.